-Replace QUIK-COMBO, QUIK-COMBO RTS, or QUIK-COMBO REDI-PAK electrodes with new electrodes after 50 defibrillation shocks or 24 hours on the patient's skin, or after 8 hours of continuous pacing.
+Replace QUIK-COMBO, QUIK-COMBO RTS, QUIK-COMBO REDI-PAK, or FAST-PATCH Plus electrodes with new electrodes after 50 defibrillation shocks or 24 hours on the patient's skin, or after 8 hours of continuous pacing.
 Replace pediatric QUIK-COMBO electrodes after 25 defibrillation shocks or 24 hours on the patient's skin, or after 8 hours of continuous pacing.

-To remove QUIK-COMBO electrodes from the patient:
+To remove QUIK-COMBO or FAST-PATCH electrodes from the patient:

-1 Slowly peel back the electrode from the edge, supporting the skin as shown in Figure 5-4.
+1 Slowly peel back the electrode from the edge, supporting the skin as shown in Figure 5-5.

-Figure 5-4 Removing Therapy Electrodes from Skin
+Figure 5-5 Removing Therapy Electrodes from Skin